gavdraper/gavdraper.github.io/_posts/2022-12-31-The-Lessons-Running-Taught-Me.md

 Plan A should be achievable if no unknowns occur.
 We all know though that life happens when least expected and nothing can plan for that.
 I'd never run a race without at least two goal times and a Plan C of "Just finish".
 As long as I finish, I've achieved something.

 You can learn more about a person in an hour when things get tough than in a month when things are going well.
-I'm still learning to balance the right amount of stress/accountability vs getting help/changing plans but the differences are night and day over a few years ago.
+I'm still learning to balance the right amount of stress/accountability vs when to ask for help/adapt the plan but the differences are night and day over a few years ago.

 Anyway, Happy New Year, and here's to a great 2023.